autonomys/subspace-docs/docs/farming-&-staking/wallets/subwallet.md

 ![wallet-5](/img/doc-imgs/subwallet/Subwallet-12.png)

-## Connect to Subspace via RPC
+## Connect to Autonomys Network via RPC

 Sometimes you won't see the network you would like to connect to in a list of available networks.
-In this case you can connect to Subspace Network manually via RPC.
+In this case you can connect to Autonomys Network manually via RPC.

-This also can be helpful for in-development networks such as the Subspace Network as we have regularly changing RPC endpoints and versions of testnets, and soon various domains.
+This also can be helpful for in-development networks such as the Autonomys Network Testnet.
 Below you will find a simple guide on how to add these new networks.
 Additionally we will try and keep an updated list of active RPC endpoints below for development.

 :::info RPC Endpoints
 **Gemini 3h Endpoint:** `wss://rpc-1.gemini-3h.subspace.network/ws`<br />